 - Less stringent loan qualification criteria if you’re already a member.
-But don’t rack up too much debt.

-Lesson 3: Debt is not your friend
+Lesson 5: Debt is not your friend

 Don’t borrow any more than you absolutely have to on student loans.
 College is expensive, even before you start paying interest on borrowed money.